David Fuster

 David Fuster Torrijos (born 3 February 1982) is a Spanish former professional footballer who played as an attacking midfielder.

-After starting out at Villarreal B – he also represented the first team in the 2009–10 season – he went on to spend most of his 15-year career at Olympiacos, appearing in 169 competitive matches and winning nine major titles, including six consecutive national championships.
+After starting out at Villarreal B – he also represented the first team in the 2009–10 season – he went on to spend most of his 15-year career at Olympiacos, appearing in 169 competitive matches and winning nine major titles, including six consecutive Super League Greece championships.

 Club career

 Villarreal and Elche

 Fuster was born in Oliva, Valencia.
 Aged 22, he was signed from his hometown club by Villarreal, but spent four years exclusively with its reserves, helping to achieve promotion to Segunda División B in 2007.

 In 2008, Fuster was sold to neighbours Elche, with an option to rebuy afterwards.
 After a solid 2008–09 season in the Segunda División – he was their topscorer at 13, tied for tenth in the league – he was rebought by Villarreal for €500.000.
 He was relatively played in his debut campaign, scoring his first goal for the club in the 3–2 away defeat against Sevilla on 8 November 2009.
 On 2 January 2010, he added another in the 1–1 draw at La Liga and UEFA Champions League champions Barcelona.